MiladArbabi/MSM-HIDRA/README.md

 # MSM-HIDRA
+Android project on hydration level and functions to insrease and control water intake.
-Android Studio project with Sanaz and Manimala
+Collboration with Sanaz and Manimala and presented on March 23rd.